-As population grows and as the quantum of waste generated increases over the years, additional equipment and vehicles would need to be purchased and these equipment and vehicles would need to be replaced after a certain replacement period, which would differ for each item.
+As described above, as the amount of waste generated increases over the years, additional equipment and vehicles would be required to be purchased and all the above mentioned equipment and vehicles need to be replaced after a certain replacement period, which would differ for each item.
 Accordingly, capex has been calculated for further years, taking into account the waste increment over the years and the replacement period for different equipment and vehicles.
 The following table provides a summary of the capex incurred over the years.
-A detailed version of the same is provided in Section 9.
+A more detailed version of the same is provided in Section 9.

-Table 6-6: Capex over the years (TZS million)
+Table 6-6: Capex over 15 years (TZS million)